 Symbiosis has since evolved into a skill-share group.
 We host mini-workshops that facilitate research connections through hands-on demonstrations (a must for us tactile learners).
 Hosts teach participants how to use their familiar instruments —from microscopes to insect pinning, clay, and zines.
 These skill-shares offer opportunities to explore new ways of approaching observation for participants and new perspectives on familiar tools for the skill-sharer.

-Contact Aya and Chris at symbiosisskillshare@gmail.com
+Contact Aya at ayamcgee@iu.edu

 For September, Erica Nadolski (graduate student in the Genetics, Cell, and Developmental Biology PhD program and leader of June's BUG NIGHT) returned to teach us the art of bug pinning with the specimens we collected!!